utopictown/tweetburner/README.md

 # TweetBurner

 This Python script can be used to delete all of your tweets using Twitter's API.
+Please request tweet archive from browser before use (need to wait for 24 hours), we will need the tweets.js file to execute.

 ## Requirements